AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

-\textbf{Music-to-Motion.} Another line of works aim to generate motion (e.g., dance) from music inputs.
-Traditional methods tend to learn the statistical relationships between the music's loudness, rhythm, beat and style and the dance motions \cite{kim2003rhythmic,fan2011example,ofli2011learn2dance}.
-Early deep learning methods leverage the power of RNNs \cite{alemi2017groovenet,tang2018dance,yalta2019weakly} to learn to generate dance motions with music input.
-To generate diverse plausible motions, some works \cite{lee2019dancing,sun2020deepdance} propose a GAN-based generator.
-However, GANs can be unstable to train, thus some methods \cite{li2021ai,li2020learning} generate motions from music inputs via autoregressive Transformers with seed motion, which allows for generation of multiple motions given the same input audio, even with a deterministic model.
+\textit{Music-to-3D Skeleton Motion.} Some works aim to generate motion (e.g., dance) from music inputs.
+Traditional methods tend to learn the statistical relationships between the music's loudness, rhythm, beat and style and the dance motions \cite{kim2003rhythmic}.
+Early deep learning methods leverage the power of RNNs \cite{tang2018dance} to learn to generate dance motions with music input.
+To generate diverse plausible motions, some works \cite{lee2019dancing} propose a GAN-based generator.
+However, GANs can be unstable to train, thus some methods \cite{li2021ai} generate motions from music inputs via autoregressive Transformers, which allows for autoregressive generation of long sequences of realistic 3D dance motion.
 Aristidou et al. \cite{aristidou2022rhythm} introduce a motion generation framework that generates long-term dance animations that are well aligned to the musical style and rhythm, which also enables high-level choreography control.
 Recently, MoFusion \cite{dabral2023mofusion} adopts DMs for motion generation, which are effective at long-term and semantically accurate motions.
-Besides, some works \cite{tseng2023edge} aim to edit the generated dance motions, or aim to generate the motions of pianists or violinists given piano or violin music pieces \cite{shlizerman2018audio}.
+Some recent works \cite{tseng2023edge} also aim to edit the generated dance motions.